Deformations of rational curves in positive characteristic: Introduction

-In the course of the proofs of main results of this article, we give a sufficient criterion in terms of Jacobian numbers for the smoothness of the normalization of a curve over a possibly imperfect field.
+\begin{rem} In the course of the proofs of main results of this article, we give a sufficient criterion in terms of Jacobian numbers (resp.\ $\delta$-invariants) for the smoothness of the normalization of a curve over an imperfect field of characteristic $p > 0$.
+Such results might be of independent interest.
+See Theorem \ref{MainTheorem3} and Theorem \ref{Theorem:TateGenusChange} for details. \end{rem}

-\begin{thm} Let $k$ be a field of positive characteristic $p > 0$ and let $C$ be an integral curve over $k$ satisfying the following conditions: \begin{enumerate} \item $C$ is a local complete intersection over $k$. \item The Jacobian numbers of $C$ are strictly less than $p$ at every closed point of $C$. \end{enumerate} If $\widetilde{C}$ denotes the normalization of $C$, then $\widetilde{C}$ is smooth over $k$. \end{thm}